 01:22:43 Belinda supports low carb diet

 The decision was made that I was going to cut sugar out I went cold turkey.
-And when I did that, I started again noticing that things were leveling off, my appetite changed.
-My stress levels decreased, fatigue started to decrease, everything started to level off and started to get better.
+When I did that, I started again noticing that things were leveling off, and my appetite changed.
+My stress levels decreased, my fatigue started to decrease, and everything started to level off, and started to get better.

-And in that time I became I came in contact with other stroke survivors.
+In that time I became I came in contact with other stroke survivors.
 And I began to tell them about what I was experiencing.
-And they were looking at me strangely and also getting to the point where they were a number of people would have stopped talking to me because I told them about what I experienced.
+They were looking at me strangely and also getting to the point where they were several people would have stopped talking to me because I told them about what I experienced.

 This is recovery after stroke with Bill Gasiamis helping you go from where you are to where you’d rather be.

-Bill Gasiamis here from recoveryafterstroke.com, this is Episode 75 and with me today is Belinda Fettke.
-Belinda Fettke became an advocate of low carb healthy fat principles after seeing the mark improvement in her husband,
+Bill Gasiamis here from recoveryafterstroke.com, This is Episode 75 and with me today is Belinda Fettke.
+Belinda Fettke became an advocate of low carb healthy fat principles after seeing the marked improvement in her husband,

 Dr. Gary Fettke’s health and that of some of her family and friends.
 Belinda became outspoken on the role of sugar and processed carbohydrates in our diet and the influence of vested interests shaping our dietary guidelines after watching Dr. Gary become blue in the face talking about the science they are both passionate advocates for health.
 Hi, Belinda.